Article: Opening the Doors to the Self – Spirit Involvement

 By Isa Gucciardi, Ph.D.

-As we have seen there are many paths to self-knowledge.
+As we have seen, there are many paths to self-knowledge.
 Understanding the self is a complex process because the self is so complex.
-There are many facets to our being which our conscious-mind awareness generally blocks out.
+There are many facets to our being that our conscious-mind awareness generally blocks out.
 It must do this in order to deal with the very complicated external world we must negotiate in our daily life.
 The creation of a vehicle from which to explore the external world is one of the primary tasks we have to accomplish as part of our development.
 For many of us, this development is not as linear or logical as we would like to believe.

 These manifestations of multiplicity or disassociation can be disconcerting to those around us as well as to ourselves.
 They interfere with our ability to develop a stable base to begin to understand ourselves at a soul level.
-In this chapter, we will look at different paradigms which can help us understand this multiplicity.
+In this chapter, we will look at different paradigms that can help us understand this multiplicity.
 We will see how we can actually use these manifestations to understand ourselves at soul level once integration of experience takes place.

 However, the phenomenon of vastly divergent “personalities” or behaviors contained within one physical body is not a new concept.
 It has been described and understood in different ways in healing communities throughout time and throughout different parts of the world.
 We have seen how multiplicity manifests in our different experiences of ourselves at different ages within one time frame.

 One of the ways multiplicity has been most commonly understood is by shamanic practitioners who view the phenomenon as a type of soul loss or spirit possession.
-One of the essential aspects of shamanic healing across all cultures is the shaman's journey in search of these lost soul parts.
+One of the essential aspects of shamanic healing across all cultures is the shaman’s journey in search of these lost soul parts.
 The shaman seeks help in getting the spirit or soul part to move to where it will best serve his patient.
-Michael Harner, in the Way of the Shaman, reports that it has been understood in almost all pre-industrial societies that a person's physical illness or erratic behavior often has its roots in loss of an essential part of oneself.
+Michael Harner, in The Way of the Shaman, reports that it has been understood in almost all pre-industrial societies that a person’s physical illness or erratic behavior often has its roots in loss of an essential part of oneself.
 The illness can sometimes be aggravated by the subsequent use of that lost life energy by non-corporal spirits.
-This loss can be compounded by the fact that trauma, which is often the triggering event for soul loss, can also allow the entry of spirits into a person's psychic space.
-This can then play havoc with the individual's mental and physical health.
-It is generally recognized that soul loss takes place due to some kind of mental, physical or spiritual trauma.
-It is the shaman's duty to find the lost soul parts and restore them to the individual.
-He then performs the specific type of healing, such as depossession or extraction, which will supplant the occupying spirits which might be present.
+This loss can be compounded by the fact that trauma, which is often the triggering event for soul loss, can also allow the entry of spirits into a person’s psychic space.
+This can then play havoc with the individual’s mental and physical health.
+It is generally recognized that soul loss takes place due to some kind of mental, physical, or spiritual trauma.
+It is the shaman’s duty to find the lost soul parts and restore them to the individual.
+He then performs the specific type of healing, such as depossession or extraction, which will supplant the occupying spirits that might be present.

-"India, China, Egypt, Africa, Polynesia, Greece, Rome and all medieval Europe believed that certain nervous disorders were of supernatural origin.
+“India, China, Egypt, Africa, Polynesia, Greece, Rome and all medieval Europe believed that certain nervous disorders were of supernatural origin.
 When the pagan gods became demons, all possession became diabolic and we have the medieval condition.
-The refusal of modern "enlightenment" to treat possession as a hypothesis to be spoken of as even possible, in spite of massive human tradition based on concrete experience in its favor has always seemed to me a curious example of the poor of fashion in things scientific.
-One has be to be 'scientific' indeed to be blind and ignorant enough to suspect no such possibility."
+The refusal of modern ‘enlightenment’ to treat possession as a hypothesis to be spoken of as even possible, in spite of massive human tradition based on concrete experience in its favor has always seemed to me a curious example of the poor of fashion in things scientific.
+One has to be ‘scientific’ indeed to be blind and ignorant enough to suspect no such possibility.”

-It is a pity that modern psychotherapeutic practices do not include the study of spirit involvement in its approach to MPD.
+It is a pity that modern psychotherapeutic practices do not include the study of spirit involvement in its approach to DID.
 The model of spirit involvement has been well defined and used to great effect in healing in shamanic communities for thousands of years.
-Along with the failure to recognize or attempt to understand the nature of spirits within western healing methodology is the failure to recognize the existence of the soul.
-Because this point of view does not recognize the soul, it has no map or possibility of being shown a map which includes the entire nature of the individual's experience.
+Along with the failure to recognize or attempt to understand the nature of spirits within Western healing methodology is the failure to recognize the existence of the soul.
+Because this point of view does not recognize the soul, it has no map or possibility of being shown a map that includes the entire nature of the individual’s experience.
 This map includes most of which is hidden to the conscious mind.
 It consists primarily of memories and experiences, some of which have been intentionally forgotten because they are too painful to remember.

-These memories may arise from one's own current life experience, including the experience of the womb.
+These memories may arise from one’s own current life experience, including the experience of the womb.
 Or, they may arise from past life memories or even experiences between lives in other realities.
-In any case, most memories and experiences contained within the knowledge of the soul from other times or realities are re-kindled as an issue in this lifetime.
-However, the entry point into the process of resolving these issues may occur at any point in the soul's constellation of the issues.
+In any case, most memories and experiences contained within the knowledge of the soul from other times or realities are rekindled as an issue in this lifetime.
+However, the entry point into the process of resolving these issues may occur at any point in the soul’s constellation of the issues.

 * Containment of traumatic memories and affects (amnesia barriers)